 What do the words of Jeremiah and Suleiman teach us?

 The warning of Jeremiah and Suleiman are sent by Allah to cause us to ask some honest questions of ourselves.

 - Why in our modern age with so much do we struggle with depression, suicide, obesity, divorce, jealousy, envy, hatred, pornography, and addictions?

 - What ‘cisterns’ do you use to satisfy your thirst?
 Do they hold ‘water’?

 Sin is not keeping the commandments, but it is also something else – something we should pay attention to.
 It is a Sign of our Thirst.
 Once we recognize this thirst for what it is we have gained some wisdom.
-Allah included this in Zabur because He is fully aware of our thirst – and He desires that we be aware of it as well.
-Because He will quench our thirst – He wants to.
+Allah included this in Zabur because He is fully aware of our thirst.
+He desires that we be aware of it as well because He will quench our thirst – He wants to.
 And He starts in His usual way – by giving a special prophetic promise – and again through Jeremiah.
-We look at this in our next post
+We will look at this in our next post